SkyTheCodeMaster/bimg/spec.md

 A single frame is composed of multiple numerically-indexed tables, each representing a single line of the image.
 Additionally, an optional per-frame palette can be provided to alter the colors of that frame only.
 For more information on palettes, see [Palettes](#palettes).

 When the image is an animation, an optional `duration` field can also be provided.
-This field overrides the `secondsPerFrame` field set in the metadata, and therefore sets a specific duration for that frame only.
+This field overrides the `secondsPerFrame` field set in the metadata, and therefore sets a specific duration (in seconds) for that frame only.

 ![Frame Data](images/frame-structure.png)